aws-samples/machine-learning-using-k8s/efs-on-eks-worker-nodes.md

 	1. Review and click on `Create file system`.

-1. Find the security group for the created file system, open up port 2049.
+1. Find the security group for the created file system and open up port 2049.
+This is needed because EFS gets mounted over NFS and the NFS server listens on well known port 2049.

 1. Attach this file system to each worker nodes.
 Login to each worker node.
 Click on the created EFS.
 Under `File system access`, click on `Amazon EC2 mount instructions`.
 Follow the steps in `Mounting your filesystem` section to mount the created filesystem.
 Use the `NFS client` to mount the filesystem.
 This would look like: